PerfectlySoft/Perfect-Hadoop/README.md

 #### Property of `FileChecksum` Structure
 - `algorithm`: String, algorithm information of this checksum
-- `bytes`: String, chechsum string result
+- `bytes`: String, checksum string result
 - `length`: Int, length of the string

 Here is an example of checksum: